JNRowe/versionah/doc/alternatives.rst

 .. [#] According to the `shtool ChangeLog` I used it at least as far back as 2004 when I contributed M4_ support.

+Since version 0.8.0 it has been possible to parse ``shtool`` generated files, but writing ``shtool``-compatible files is not supported.

 .. _mail: jnrowe@gmail.com
 .. _shtool: http://www.gnu.org/software/shtool/shtool.html
 .. _shtool ChangeLog: http://www.gnu.org/software/shtool/ChangeLog.txt